gamemanual0/gm0/source/docs/appendix/glossary.rst

             REV v2 Motor Facemounted

     Gauge
         Wire gauge refers to the diameter of wire.
 AWG stands for American Wire Gauge, the general system used in the US.
 The larger the gauge number, the smaller the wire diameter.
-        Generally, :term:`servo` wires are 22 AWG and motor wires are 18 AWG.
+        Generally, :term:`servo <Servo>` wires are 22 AWG and motor wires are 18 AWG.

     Gear
         A gear is a machine part that has cut teeth,